top of page

 What can we learn from this case?

-This case study exemplifies the central importance of the fundamental right to protection of marriage and family (Article 6 of the Basic Law) in residence law and its direct enforcement against state authorities.
+This case study exemplifies the central importance of the fundamental right to protection of marriage and family (Article 6 of the Basic Law) in residence law and its direct enforcement power vis-à-vis state authorities.
 Even in cases of general organizational constraints, such as long waiting lists at foreign missions, individual, priority processing is necessary in cases of particular personal hardship, especially in cases of impending family events such as the birth of a child.

 bottom of page